 We’re your experts for mice and rat removal

 First of all, what makes a mouse different from a rat?
-Major differences from their appearance to their living habits are evident when they are compared.
-Moreover, the mice removal process varies slightly compared to rat removal.
+Major differences are seen in their appearance to their living habits when they are compared.
+Additionally, the mice removal process varies slightly compared to rat removal.

 A typical house mouse ranges from two to three inches in length.
 Their features include large, floppy ears and triangular noses with long whiskers.
 Their tails are long, thin, and hairy.
 Specifically, field mice have brown fur with a white belly while house mice are gray.
 The house mouse is also slightly smaller than the field mouse.